 The WISTEM program is small by design.
-Only 20 students will be invited to the 2022 WISTEM cohort.
+20-25 students will be invited to the 2024 WISTEM cohort.

 When will I be notified about my WISTEM application?

-Students receive email notification by July 11, 2022 at 6:00 pm PT.
+Students receive email notification by no later than Jan.
+19, 2024.
 All WISTEM correspondence is done via email, so make sure you enter a valid email address in the online application form.

 What if I’m not invited to the program?

-Given the small size of the program (20 students!), we are unable to accommodate every interested applicant.
-Unfortunately we end up turning down most of the very talented students that apply to WISTEM every year.
-Please know that a negative decision from us is a result of our space and budget constraints, and not due to lack of confidence in you as a potential first-year applicant.
+Given the small size of the program, we are unable to accommodate every interested applicant.
+Unfortunately, we end up turning down most of the very talented students who apply to WISTEM every year.
+Please know that a negative decision from us is a result of our space and budget constraints, and not due to a lack of confidence in you as a potential first-year applicant.
 WISTEM application results have no effect on your first-year HMC application.